 In August 2005, we entered into a five-year, syndicated bank credit facility, providing up to \$400.0 million in revolving credit commitments, including up to \$300.0 million in letters of credit, secured by our assets and the assets of our subsidiaries.
 The revolving credit facility is available to finance working capital needs, refinance existing debt and fund capital programs, including the American Centrifuge project.
 Borrowings under the credit facility are subject to limitations based on established percentages of qualifying assets such as eligible accounts receivable and inventory.
 Qualifying assets are reduced by a \$150.0 million reserve referred to in the agreement as the "senior note reserve" tied to the aggregate amount of proceeds received by us from any future debt or equity offerings.
 The senior note reserve reduces availability under the credit facility only at such time and to the extent that we do not have sufficient qualifying assets available to cover the reserve and our other reserves.
-The senior note reserve for future obligations to DOE with respect to the turnover of the gaseous diffusion plants at the end of the term of the lease of these facilities.
+The senior note reserve will be eliminated upon the consummation of the concurrent offerings.
+Our other reserves against our qualifying assets currently consist primarily of a reserve for future obligations to DOE with respect to the turnover of the gaseous diffusion plants at the end of the term of the lease of these facilities.